Cohasset Lawn Leveling Services

 Professional Site Assessment & Drainage Engineering for Cohasset’s Glacial Till & Rocky Upland Soils

-Site assessment in Cohasset must account for the region’s glacial till, rocky upland soils, and occasional marine clay, as identified by the USDA Web Soil Survey.
-Mandatory soil testing, such as through the UMass Soil & Plant Nutrient Testing Lab, evaluates pH (typically 5.5–6.5 in MA), NPK, organic matter, texture, compaction, and contamination.
-Lime (preferably dolomitic) is often added to raise pH to the target 6.0–7.0 range.
-Topographic surveys using laser levels, drainage pattern analysis, and Dig Safe (811) coordination (72 hours recommended, 48 hours minimum) are required before work begins.
-Drainage engineering should ensure a minimum 1–2% slope away from structures, with a maximum of 33% for stability, and may include subsurface drainage solutions for poorly draining soils.
+Site assessment in Cohasset begins with mandatory soil testing, often through the UMass Soil & Plant Nutrient Testing Lab, to determine pH (typically 5.5–6.5), nutrient levels, organic matter, texture, and compaction.
+Lime, preferably dolomitic, is recommended to raise pH to the target 6.0–7.0 range.
+The USDA Web Soil Survey identifies local soils as glacial till, rocky uplands, and some marine clay, each with unique drainage and compaction challenges.
+Topographic surveys using laser levels, drainage pattern analysis, and Dig Safe (811) notification (72 hours recommended) are essential.
+Drainage engineering should ensure a minimum 1–2% slope away from structures, with a maximum of 33% for stability, and may require subsurface solutions like French drains for poorly draining sites.

 Cohasset Conservation Commission Requirements for Grading Near Protected Areas

-Grading near wetlands, streams, or other protected areas in Cohasset is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
+Grading near wetlands, streams, or other protected resources in Cohasset is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40), which establishes buffer zones of 25–100 feet.
-Work within these zones requires filing a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) with the Conservation Commission.
-Erosion controls such as silt fences, straw bales, and mulching must be installed before work begins.
-Seasonal restrictions may apply, particularly during bird nesting season (March 15–August 31) in sensitive habitats.
+Work within these areas requires a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) permit.
+Erosion controls such as silt fences and straw bales must be installed before work begins.
+Seasonal restrictions may prohibit work during bird nesting season (March 15–August 31) in sensitive habitats.
 Immediate stabilization of disturbed soil is required within 24–48 hours, with permanent stabilization within 7–14 days.
-Coordination with the MA Division of Fisheries & Wildlife may be necessary for rare species protection, and all work must comply with MS4 stormwater requirements.
+Coordination with the MA Division of Fisheries & Wildlife is necessary for rare species protection, and all work must comply with MS4 stormwater requirements.

 Cohasset Conservation Commission